MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

   0. Did you buy a custom domain for your main project?
   0. Do you describe clever solutions you came up with to build each project?
+  0. Are those solutions described in the third person, present tense?

 * Work
   0. Do you describe not just *what* you did at each job but *how well*